 Our members can also join one of our worker-led committees – Women’s Committee, GRUB Committee, Jobs Committee, or Research and Policy Committee

-To learn more, attend one of our new member orientations, every Monday through Friday at 12noon.
+To learn more, contact us to attend one of our new member orientations, every Monday and Wednesday.

 Taking the High Road to Profitability is an ethical, pragmatic and, we believe, profitable approach to doing business that benefits employers, employees, consumers and the community.
 ROC-DC works with employers to promote sustainable best practices through the Restaurant Industry Roundtables.

 The Restaurant Industry Roundtables provide restaurant owners with a path to the High Road to Profitability.
 Through a collaboration of restaurant owners, workers, government agencies, city officials and ROC-DC staff, the Roundtable offers owners access to critical information, an invaluable support network, and problem-solving opportunities.

 Our Roundtable members have access to reports and guides like the Taking The High Road: A How-To Guide for Successful Restaurant Employers, which includes specific strategies for improving working conditions while increasing profitability in their restaurants.

 Other Free services for Roundtable members include: